-For those sections of the pipeline which would be underbored, a general construction sequence would generally be as follows:
+For the section of the pipeline which would be underbored, a general construction sequence would generally be as follows:

 - Establish environmental controls

-- Set up boring machine and ancillary equipment in previously cleared/disturbed area
+- Set up boring machine and ancillary equipment

 - Bore

 - Commence pipe pull back process

 - Test pipeline

 - Remove drilling rig and ancillary equipment

 - Dispose any excess drilling fluids and spoil

 - Restore site

 Generally, pipeline excavations should be readily achievable using conventional equipment such as a backhoe or excavator.
-A large hydraulic excavator may achieve depths of up to 1.5 m/2 m with occasional assistance from a rock breaker.
+A large hydraulic excavator may achieve depths of up to 1.5m/2m with occasional assistance from a rock breaker.

 Restoration of disturbed surfaces to pre-construction condition would be undertaken for all ground disturbing works.
-Across 3rd order or above waterways, major roadways, private land, in the Bay Ridge Estate and in the North Batemans Bay area south of the Princes Highway, construction of transfer mains would be undertaken by directional drilling.
+Across the classified roadway (Kings Highway), construction of the reticulation mains would be undertaken by directional drilling.